Badr Bashir

-Badr Bashir (بدر بشير; born 15 August 1997) is a footballer born in Saudi Arabia who plays for Sitra as a midfielder.
+Badr Bashir (بدر بشير; born 15 August 1997) is a footballer born in Saudi Arabia who plays for Al-Khaldiya SC as a midfielder.

 Career

 Badr Bashir started his career at Al-Faisaly and is a product of the Al-Faisaly's youth team.
 On 9 February 2018, Badr Bashir signed a 5-year professional contract with Al-Faisaly.
 On 23 February 2019, he made his professional debut for Al-Faisaly against Al-Qadsiah in the Pro League, replacing Rogerio.
 On 25 July 2019, he left Al-Faisaly and joined Al-Qadsiah on loan for the 2019–20 season.
 On 23 September 2020, Bashir joined Hajer on loan.